 Safeguarding, policies and confidentiality

-• Report any safeguarding concerns or health and safety concerns to the designated person within your school before leaving the premises.
-Report safeguarding concerns to Coram Beanstalk by telephone as soon as possible, as per our Safeguarding and Safer Working Practice Guide.
+• Report safeguarding concerns to Coram Beanstalk by telephone as soon as possible, as per our Safeguarding and Safer Working Practice Guide.

-• Operate within Coram’s and Coram Beanstalk’s policies and procedures at all times, being especially aware of our Safeguarding and Safer Working Practice Guide and our Volunteering policy.
+• Operate within Coram’s and Coram Beanstalk’s policies and procedures at all times, being especially aware of our Safeguarding and Safer Working Practice Guide

 • Maintain confidentiality of the children we support, our schools, our team of staff and fellow volunteers.